geraldhoxha/resume-backend/Readme.md

 # CRLF Input Warning
 If his warning appears
-> LF will be replaced by CRLF the next time Git touches it.
+> LF will be replaced by CRLF the next time Git touches it

 ...run...